-- (1) No demolition permit for a building or structure which is in whole or in part fifty or more years old shall be issued by the commissioner except in conformity with the provisions of this sectionSec.
-22-53, as well as any other applicable law, statute, ordinance or regulation, for any building or structure that: - 1) (2 was in whole or in part built in or before 1945; - 2) is individually listed on the National Register of Historic Places, or formally listed as eligible for listing on said National Register, individually;

-- 3) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - 4) is listed on the inventory of historic and archaeological assets of the Commonwealth of Massachusetts. - (b) If any applicant and the owner of thea building or structure, if different from the applicant identified in Sec.
-22-53(a) seeks to demolish, in whole or in part, a building or structure which is in whole or in part fiftysuch building or more years oldstructure, the owner, or an applicant acting on behalf of the building or structure owner, shall file a demolition review application with the commission for a determination as to whether the building or structure is historically significant and shall provide the commission with the following information: - al) a site plan or a copy of that portion of the tax assessor's map which shows the building or structure to be demolished and the property on which it is located;
+- (a) No demolition permit shall be issued by the commissioner except in conformity with the provisions of this Sec.
+22-53, as well as any other applicable law, statute, ordinance or regulation, for any building or structure that: - 1) was in whole or in part built in or before 1945; - 2) is individually listed on the National Register of Historic Places, or formally listed as eligible for listing on said National Register, individually; - 3) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - 4) is listed on the inventory of historic and archaeological assets of the Commonwealth of Massachusetts. - (b) If any owner of a building or structure identified in Sec.
+22-53(a) seeks to demolish in whole or in part such building or structure, the owner, or an applicant acting on behalf of the owner, shall file a demolition review application with the commission for a determination as to whether the building or structure is historically significant and shall provide the commission with the following information: - 1) a site plan or a copy of that portion of the tax assessor's map which shows the building or structure to be demolished and the property on which it is located;

-- 2) photographs of all existing façade elevations of the building or structure to be totally or partially demolished; - e3) a description of the proposed plans for demolition and the reason(s) therefore; and - (34) proof of legal ownership of the building or structure in a form satisfactory to commission staff.
+- § 22-50 - 2) photographs of all existing façade elevations of the building or structure to be totally or partially demolished; - 3) a description of the proposed plans for demolition and the reason(s) therefore; and - 4) proof of legal ownership of the building or structure in a form satisfactory to commission staff.